ad-freiburg/sparqloscope/docs/setup.md

 # Setup documentation for Sparqloscope

 To setup Sparqloscope, you need to install the benchmark generator.
 Since our benchmark is dataset-dependent, you also need to provide a running SPARQL engine for the dataset on which you wish to run benchmarks, at the time of benchmark generation.
-Using the following step-by-step guide, you can setup and run our benchmark for Wikidata Truthy and DBLP on the SPARQL engines QLever, Virtuoso and MillenniumDB.
+Using the following step-by-step guide, you can setup and run our benchmark for Wikidata Truthy and DBLP on the SPARQL engines QLever, Virtuoso, MillenniumDB, Blazegraph, GraphDB and Apache Jena.

 ## 1. Installation and preparation (once)